Jacopx/CNN_AidedDiagnosisTool/README.md

 * **_Slide_**: must be used during oral discussion.
 Follow the structure of your report.
 * **_Code_**: all the code you used must be provided.
 Carefully comment it and keep it well organized.
 Such criteria are matter of evaluation.

+All the documentation will be available in the [Documents](documents/) folder.

 ## Environment
 Before launching the project is important to install the proper package by executing the command: